Nervosys/Botnix/docs/languages-frameworks/php.section.md

 Versions](https://www.php.net/supported-versions.php).

-The attribute `php` refers to the version of PHP considered most stable and thoroughly tested in nixpkgs for any given release of Botnix - not necessarily the latest major release from upstream.
+The attribute `php` refers to the version of PHP considered most stable and thoroughly tested in botpkgs for any given release of Botnix - not necessarily the latest major release from upstream.

 All available PHP attributes are wrappers around their respective